psychemedia/island-storynotes/carus-wilson/45-school-clergymens-daughters.md

 The applications for admission into the School have of late been so numerous, that many have been obliged to be negatived ; and it is a satisfaction that the new arrangement have allowed of the number being raised from 90 to 100.

 The digging of the foundations commenced on the 11th of last February.
-The pupils entered on the new premises the 23d of last month ; and tbe Chapel was presented to the Lord Bishop of the Diocese for Consecration on Saturday last.
+The pupils entered on the new premises the 23d of last month ; and the Chapel was presented to the Lord Bishop of the Diocese for Consecration on Saturday last.

 ...

 The whole arrangement of the school too, and the beautiful and healthy situation of it were much admired.
 It stands retired from the turnpike-road leading to Sedbergh, and yet is sufficiently near for all useful purposes.
 Gently elevated above the chapel, it commands very pleasing views of the vale of Lune, while the chapel is an interesting feature from the grounds.
 Excellent water is conveyed into every part of the house, and very efficient arrangements are made for hospital rooms, in case of infectious disorders Visiting the school.

-The whole of these works, including the removal of tbe school, and the building and endowing of tbe chapel, are completing at an expense of about £3000, towards which above £2,200 has been subscribed, and the old premises have yet to be disposed of.
+The whole of these works, including the removal of the school, and the building and endowing of the chapel, are completing at an expense of about £3000, towards which above £2,200 has been subscribed, and the old premises have yet to be disposed of.

 ...